vives-projectwerk-2021/pulu-hardware/README.md

 ![Schematic PCB](./img/Main_PCB.svg)

 This is the schematic of the main PCB we will explain all components here below.
+We use 0805 size for all SMD resistors, capacitors, etc.

 You can find the repository of the KiCAD files here:
 [Microcontroller PCB](https://github.com/vives-projectwerk-2021/Microcontroller_pcb)